 Dracaenas evolved beneath forest canopies, growing in filtered light and well-drained soil.
-In your home, that translates to one of the most low-maintenance houseplants available, as long as you stop overwatering her.
-Penn State Extension notes that overwatering is the leading cause of houseplant failure indoors, responsible for more losses than drought, low light, or pests combined.
-Dracaenas are a case study in that statistic.
+In your home, that translates to one of the most low-maintenance houseplants available, as long as you stop overwatering.
+Extension houseplant guidance consistently flags overwatering as one of the main reasons indoor plants fail, and dracaenas are a clear example of that pattern.

 Meet the Dracaena Family